Valentines Hotel Breaks Dublin

 6. Purchase a washable red Magic Marker (not the permanent kind).
 Write on several of the shower tiles (up high and down low) the words, "I love every part of you."

-7. Make her an omelet for breakfast.
+7. Make her an omelette for breakfast.
 On the top, spell out "I Love You" with thin slices of red pepper.

 8. If there's snow on the ground, buy some red food coloring and draw a big heart in a snow mound.
 Add the words "I love you" in the middle.
 Find an excuse to get her outside to see your work!